Jessica Bruce '08 Economics and International Political Economy Majors

 Get your resume and cover letters proofread by Career and Employment Services and friends—I’m still sending my job applications to fellow alumni to review, three years after graduation!

 Last, network!
-I’m a member of the ASK Network and am happy to answer questions and provide advice.
+I’m happy to answer questions and provide advice.